MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 1. Select atoms of reference
 -----------------------------

-The first step in the algorithm consists of selecting atoms that will be used as a reference to derive a surface.
-This selection will be contained in an :class:`~MDAnalysis.core.groups.AtomGroup`.
-Typically in biological membranes, lipid headgroups are the most common elements to use as an AtomGroup of reference.
+The first step in the algorithm is defining the reference atoms with the ``select`` parameter. :class:`~MembraneCurvature.base.MembraneCurvature` builds on the MDAnalysis selection to create an :class:`~MDAnalysis.core.groups.AtomGroup` of reference, which is then used to derive surfaces.

+For biological membranes, lipid headgroups are commonly used as reference atoms.

 |atoms|